vprime/id_expl0rer_0__core/~Documentation/Design.md

 ## Focus

 The focus is to create a game for the Motorola Symbol/Zebra WT4090 Wearable Computer.
-Why? because we can, it's a neat little device and it's a shame that the primary use is boring old warehouse work.
+Why? because we can, it's a neat little device, and it's a shame that the primary use is boring old warehouse work.
 I think it deserves some fun too.
 The game may be ported, but the primary platform is WT4090.

 #### Design constraints:
 - Focus on the hardware features
 - No sensor data (Physical activity recording is out without external hardware)
-- No or unimportant multiplayer functionality
+- No Multiplayer
 - Plays over a long period of time with minor input required from user
 - 2D & Interger positioning